batfish/docker/README.md

 # Batfish Docker Containers

-This repo has the source files to build `Batfish` and `allinone` docker containers.
-The former has only the core [Batfish](https://github.com/batfish/batfish) service, and the latter also inlcudes [Pybatfish](https://github.com/batfish/pybatfish) and Jupyter.
-These containers provide a quick way to start using Batfish.
+This repo has the source files to build `Batfish` and `allinone` docker containers that provide a quick way to start using Batfish.
+The `Batfish` container has only the core [Batfish](https://github.com/batfish/batfish) service, and the `allinone` container also inlcudes [Pybatfish](https://github.com/batfish/pybatfish).

-We recommend the `Batfish` container if you plan to analyze your own network data.
-Use the `allinone` container if you want to just play with the data and Jupyter notebooks bundled with Pybatfish.
+We recommend using the `Batfish` container if you plan to analyze your own network data, and the `allinone` container if you want to just play with the example data and Jupyter notebooks bundled with Pybatfish.

 ## Running the `Batfish` container